Ask a Lawyer Part 2: Should I Talk to the Other Insurance Company?

-In most instances you should not give a recorded statement to an insurance company without first speaking with or retaining an attorney.
+In most instances you should not give a recorded statement to an insurance company without first speaking with or retaining the services an attorney.
 The advice and guidance that the Lowe Law Group attorneys provide at these early stages in litigation can help you seek a successful case in the long run.

 Remember, the insurance policies purpose is to put you back to where you were before the accident ever happened and we can ensure that this happens.

 Contact Lowe Law Group today at (801) 900-4681.